 I wish I could say there's an easy way, but the only shortcut I know, is not to fool yourself into being normal.
 It will waste your time and be as painful as anything else.

-Dream Ventures Discovery (if you haven't found your business and need prophetic help)
+What Business Should I Start class (if you haven't found your business and need help)

 Melody Paasch (if you just need a really long detailed word)

 Bravely You Flower Essence (a blend I created to help you be your unique self.)